St Kitts And Nevis travel guide

 Entry rules in response to coronavirus (COVID-19)

-Only fully vaccinated travellers are permitted to enter St Kitts and Nevis.
+If you are not a St Kitts & Nevis national or resident, you must be fully vaccinated to enter St Kitts and Nevis.
 “Fully vaccinated” means having received two doses of the vaccine more than 14 days prior to arrival (or one dose for one-dose vaccines).

 Travellers will need to take a COVID-19 PCR test 24-72 hours prior to arrival from a CLIA/CDC/UKAS approved lab accredited with ISO/IEO 17025 standard.
 On receiving a negative result, travellers should visit https://www.knatravelform.kn/, complete the embarkation form and upload their test results and evidence of vaccination.